-2.1 (November 2014)
+2.5 (January 2022)

 o Excised linearization.
 We recommend qpdflib / qpdf for this task now. o Encryption now performed by fast C routines, replacing the OCaml ones o Faster parsing of delayed object streams on large files o New implementation of Pdf.page_reference_numbers.
 More robust o Faster parsing by using better primitive operations for I/O o Tighter spacing of output in Pdfwrite leading to smaller files o Fixed pdf_of_pages not to produce duplicate page objects when multiple parts of the output pdf come from the same input pdf o Pdfpagelabels bug fixes, especially to alphabetic labels o Read StemV etc. values from the AFM header directly o Object streams may be written uncompressed for manual inspection o Recrypting overhauled.
 Now a first class citizen.

-1.7 (30th August 2013) o Support for writing with object streams o AES256ISO encryption support o More compact writing of files o Support for reading many malformed files o Now under a standard LGPL license o Has no dependencies o First import into git for use with GitHub for open development o Support for ocamlfind
+1.7 (30th August 2013)

+AES256ISO encryption support

+More compact writing of files

+Support for reading many malformed files

+Now under a standard LGPL license

+Has no dependencies

+First import into git for use with GitHub for open development

+Support for ocamlfind